ColmTalbot/wcosmo/README.rst

   with Pade approximations.
 - Support for :code:`jax` and :code:`cupy` backends allow hardware
   acceleration, just-in-time compilation, and automatic differentiation.
-- We don't use explicit units, which can be a source of inefficiency.

 The primary limitations are: